ryanwprice/vdes10918/vue-js/intro/readme.md

 ## Conclusion

-Compare this to the code from the start of the term when we created the same slider with pure JS
+Compare this to the code from the start of the term when we created the same slider with regular ol' _vanilla_ JS

 Make sure you understand what data binding is, we will do it again next week